franziskaotto/PAtraining/README.md

 Interesting trivia
 ------------------

-The dataset of this project is based on the collection of the [National Gallery of Arts of United States](https://www.nga.gov/) as part of its [open data](https://github.com/NationalGalleryOfArt/opendata) program the National gallery provdes access to its data set.
+The dataset of this project is based on the collection of the [National Gallery of Arts of United States](https://www.nga.gov/) as part of its [open data](https://github.com/NationalGalleryOfArt/opendata) program the National gallery provides access to its data set.
 The [national-gallery-import](/national-gallery-import/) folder contains the script were used the generate the artObjects.js file from data set.
 Feel free to explore the code.